Van Andel Institute: Leadership

 Gordon Van Wylen was appointed director of VAEI in 1996.
-Before serving as director of VAEI, Van Wylen was elected dean of the Engineering Department at the University of Michigan in 1965 and later served as president of Hope College in Holland, Michigan, from 1972 to 1987.
+Before workthis, Van Wylen was elected dean of the Engineering Department at the University of Michigan in 1965 and later served as president of Hope College in Holland, Michigan, from 1972 to 1987.

-Gordon Van Harn was appointed director of VAEI in 2001 and served in this capacity until 2009.
-Van Harn was also an Emeritus Provost and Professor of Biology at Calvin College in Grand Rapids, Michigan.
+Gordon Van Harn was appointed director of VAEI in 2001 and worked in this capacity until 2009.
+Van Harn was also an emeritus provost and professor of biology at Calvin College in Grand Rapids, Michigan.

 Marcia Bishop was appointed associate director of VAEI in 2004.
-She served in this role until 2011 when Jim Nicolette was appointed to the position of associate director.
+She was in this role until 2011 when Jim Nicolette was appointed to the position of associate director.

-Steven J. Triezenberg served as director of VAEI between 2009 and 2015.
-Triezenberg previously served as a faculty member of the Department of Biochemistry and Molecular Biology at Michigan State University for more than 18 years.
+Steven J. Triezenberg was director of VAEI between 2009 and 2015.
+Triezenberg previously was a faculty member of the Department of Biochemistry and Molecular Biology at Michigan State University for more than 18 years.

 Terra Tarango was appointed director of VAEI in 2016.
 Tarango previously held the position of president of Staff Development for Educators (SDE), a professional development company in New Hampshire, from 2012 to 2016.
 Tarango also designed print and digital curriculum for kindergarten through 12th-grade students at Houghton Mifflin Harcourt.